 Not exactly!
 But while the tigers were being poached in one of our Nation's best protected wildlife havens the administration was right there from top to bottom.
 And not a blotch on their deliverance of duty.
 Until after!
 After much explanatory response and counter responsive the revelation of ghastly truth.
 I am not here to blame individual lethargy and incompetence.
 This article lays emphasis on exposing the inability of our system to deal effectively with contingencies that arise from within.
 Particularly the case of vanishing tigers.
 This is of utmost urgency.
 The anomalies in systemic governance pertaining to wildlife protection should be rectified with electric cadence.

-If a neighboring country elements can effectively fulfill demand for tiger bones by using elements from within India by exploiting the system...How safe we are in all spheres of life?
+If a neighboring country elements can effectively fulfill demand for tiger bones by using sources from within India by exploiting the system...How safe we are in all spheres of life?

 It all bores down to the fact that machinery responsible to check and discourage poaching in our tiger reserves is ineffective - due to systemic inefficiency or loop holes.
 There is no intelligence gathering up to the scale, whatever is there, it has bore no fruits.